And They Said It Wouldn’t LastYet, It HasBy | Ad |

 Compared to one another, all of those descriptions will also feel quite different.
 If nothing else is, being gay is entirely personal.
 As inadequate as it may be for any of us to lay it out for others when writing about ourselves, it is impossible to lay it out when writing about someone else.
 Because of that, I am always hesitant to claim to know why another person makes the choices they do in relation to what is commonly called one’s sexual orientation.

 If you sense that I take great care when it comes to definitions, it is not a coincidence.
-Terms like sexual orientation, gay, straight, and same-sex attracted are socio-political constructs that seek to simplify what I view to be something for too complex to deserve simplification and relegation to categories or camps.
+Terms like sexual orientation, gay, straight, and same-sex attracted are socio-political constructs that seek to simplify what I view to be something far too complex to deserve simplification and relegation to categories or camps.

 I can’t call myself gay without worrying a lot of people and I can’t call myself same-sex attracted without offending a lot of other people.
 That is why I say that the terminology is political.
 It polarizes people and turns those who should be friends into foes.
 It creates fear in both directions and judgment from both directions.